Our History

 Our Target Groups

-JOMAS works with young people aged 10–24, with a strong focus on vulnerable, marginalized, and underserved populations.
+JOMAS works with young people aged 10–35, with a strong focus on vulnerable, marginalized, and underserved populations.
 The organization supports adolescents and young people living with HIV (PLHIV), persons with disabilities (PWDs), adolescent girls and young women (AGYW), young parents, survivors of violence, people who use drugs (PWUDs), young people engaged in high-risk livelihoods, and individuals at risk of abuse, exploitation, and social exclusion.
-Through inclusive and rights-based programming, JOMAS promotes access to education, sexual and reproductive health and rights (SRHR), psychosocial support, livelihoods, climate-smart and sustainable economic opportunities, leadership development, and protection services that empower young people to live healthy, safe, and productive lives.
-In addition, JOMAS collaborates closely with professionals, institutions, and key stakeholders within the health, education, media, agriculture, and environment and climate sectors to strengthen community systems, promote awareness and behavior change, and advance sustainable development initiatives that respond to the evolving needs of young people and communities across Uganda.
+Through inclusive and rights-based programming, JOMAS promotes access to education, sexual and reproductive health (SRH), psychosocial support, livelihoods, climate-smart and sustainable economic opportunities, leadership development, and protection services that empower young people to live healthy, safe, and productive lives.
+In addition, JOMAS collaborates closely with professionals, institutions, and key stakeholders within the health, education, media, agriculture, and environment and climate sectors to strengthen community systems, promote awareness and behaviour change, and advance sustainable development initiatives that respond to the evolving needs of young people and communities across Uganda.

 Empowering Smallholder Farmers Through Sustainable Agriculture